carletes/haskell-programming/10-folding-lists/notes.md

 	product = foldr (*) 1
 	concat  = foldr (++) []

-Associating to the right means that `foldr` first *traverses* the list, and then it *folds* it (that is, it evaluated the folding function):
+Associating to the right means that `foldr` first *traverses* the list fully, and then it *folds* it (that is, it evaluates the folding function):

     foldr (+) 0 [1..3] = (1 + (2 + (3 + 0)))